 Saying thanks around our Thanksgiving table is the core of Thanksgiving Day.
 The holiday is a special 24 hours set aside for us not only to be mindful of our blessings but also to express them.
-Here are sincere, creative, savvy ways to communicate thankfulness around your Thanksgiving table.
+Here are easy, creative, fun ways to communicate gratitude around your Thanksgiving table.

-We know that Thanksgiving is the day set aside for us to give extra thought and expression to the blessings in our life.
+We know Thanksgiving is a day set aside to give extra thought and expression to the blessings in our lives.
 Whether this Thanksgiving finds us in a season of plenty or lack, joy or grief, sickness or health, there truly is always something to be thankful for even if we have to dig deep to find it or to be thankful for the always present reality of hope.

-Whether our list of thanks is long or short, how can we go about expressing thanks in a way that elevates our gratitude from a simple platitude (“I’m thankful for my family, friends, and job!
-Please pass the sweet potatoes.”) to making it the core of the special time we spend gathered around the Thanksgiving table?
+“I’m thankful for my family, friends, and job.
+Please pass the sweet potatoes!”
+That simple platitude has a nice sentiment, but how can we go about expressing thanks in a way that elevates our gratitude from a simple platitude to making thanks the core of the special time we spend gathered around the Thanksgiving table?

 Whether you’re the host or guest this year, make sure to check out The 7 Manners Of Thanksgiving You Don’t Want to Leave Home Without for tips on navigating the busyness of the day and the people in it with more confidence, patience, and grace.